vikingdata/articles/databases/snowflake/techniques/realistic_data_generation.md

 We could get more complicated with purchasing, cancellations, etc. For now, we will keep it simple.

 ## First make the base python functions.
-* Make the "fake" method"
+* Make the "fake" method".
+We need to add two lists, one more Product and Price, since they are not in the Faker class.

 ```sql
 create database if not exists tutorial;